 We have a \$600.0 million senior secured revolving credit facility and a \$100.0 million secured term loan facility (collectively, the "Credit Facility") with a maturity date of May 2024.
 The interest rate on the Credit Facility is variable and is based on LIBOR.
-On February 26, 2020, we entered into the Fourth Amendment and amended the Credit Facility to, among other things: (1) revise the LIBOR replacement language in the Credit Facility, (2) revise certain provisions regarding mandatory prepayments of the term loan facility with proceeds of equity issuances and associated definitions, (3) remove the step downs in the maximum total secured leverage ratio and maximum total leverage ratio which would otherwise occur at the time of a first equity issuance, and (4) revise certain provisions regarding disposition of assets by certain subsidiaries of Koppers Inc.
+On February 26, 2020, we entered into the Fourth Amendment as described in Note 14 - "Debt".